masami-ryu/node-app-template/docs/copilot_prompts.md

 ## 依存関係追加チェック
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md for dependency and security evaluation context.
+Refer to docs/code_review_guide.md and align wording with its categories.
 Look for new dependencies added or version upgrades.
 Assess for: unnecessary bloat, known security risk categories, duplication of existing functionality.
 Prefix concerns with [must] or [sec] as appropriate.